dorianHe/machine_learning_review/how_to_win_ds/01_intro.md

 b.
 Careful choosing of pretrained network can help
 c.
 Finetuning allows to refine pretrained models
 d.
 Data augmentation can improve the model

+* Descriptors (i.e., outputs from inner layers) from later layers are better way to solve texts similar to one network was trained on.
+In contrary, descriptors from early layers have more text independent information.

+* Fine-tuning (i.e.,  process of pre-trained model tuning), especially for small data sets, is usually better than training standalone model on descriptors or a training network from scratch:
+	1. fine-tuning is better than training standalone model on descriptors because it allows to tune all networks parameters and thus extract more effective image representations.
+	2. fine-tuning is better than training network from scratch if we have too little data, or if the text we are solving is similar to the text model was trained on.

 ## Final Project Description